brettz9/jtlt/docs/API.expanded.md

 ```

 Limitations:
-- Version 2 (`xpath2.js`) may lack some XPath 2.0 functions; stick to basic location paths and simple predicates.
+- Versions 2 and 3 (`xpath2.js` and `fontoxpath`) may lack some XPath functions;
+  stick to basic location paths and simple predicates.
 - Namespace resolution not yet exposed (future `namespaceResolver` option).

 ## Contexts